antublue/test-engine/README.md

 - https://github.com/junit-team/junit5/issues/878

-- The JUnit team is working on the functionality, but appears to be designed for a more generic/broader use case (2023-04-18)
+- The JUnit team is working on the functionality, but it's not clear if will satisfy the common integration testing use cases (2023-04-18)

-- JUnit 5 doesn't provide annotations to run static methods before/after the class and instance methods before/after all tests in a test class (2023-04-18)
+- It doesn't provide annotations to run static methods before/after the class **and** instance methods before/after all tests in a test class (2023-04-18)

+## Why not use Junit 4?

+Junit 4 does provide test class level parameterization via `@RunWith(Parameterized.class)`

+- It doesn't provide annotations to run static methods before/after the class **and** instance methods before/after all tests in a test class

 ## Common Annotations